Updated April 21, 2023

 - You let know Macy know upfront so she’s comfortable sharing the work.

 - When you receive a new request, you take a minute to review it before shooting a helpful note to Macy on the nature of the request.
 (Example: print detailed salary statement for employee ABC from worksheet XYZ).

 - You also update the original initiator on this and further request him to pass the word on new ownership: Macy is the new point of contact for accounting requests.
 However, you remain available to help.

-This is way better way than an abrupt, “No. Ask Macy.
+This is a way better way than an abrupt “No. Ask Macy.
 I don’t do this anymore.”

 Defer the request

-This is a quick one: Let’s say that you find a genuine request coming your way, and you’re convinced that you are indeed the right person to work on it.
-But, you simply have no time in the present.
+This is a quick one: Let’s say that you find a genuine request coming your way and are convinced that you are indeed the right person to work on it.
+But you simply have no time in the present.
 Consider deferring the request rather than responding with an outright No.